Nicocco/logger/projects/clic-logger/README.md

 ## Further help

-To get more help, contact the CLIC's packages owner of LGM
+To get more help, contact the CLIC packages owner